-- At least one food and nutrition unit per year and at least one product focus per year - Children referred to as 'designers' and 'chefs' - Each lesson has the long date and a WALT written or labelled in their topic books/Art & DT Folders/Foundation Subject book.
-Headings: Design, Make, Evaluate with illustrations or photographic evidence of products - Class or individual research to develop design briefs and specifications - Utilise exciting resources and tools some of which are loaned from the Essex Library Service e.g. books and artefacts to enhance pupils understanding of products during different periods - Product photos displayed in the classroom during DT units - Discussions to analyse products, develop cultural capital and promote evaluations of work - Using the term 'key design and technology vocabulary' when introducing new terminology - Termly assessments identifying whether children have met, are working towards or are exceeding the expected standard, this is then used to inform future planning
+- At least one food and nutrition unit per year and at least one product focus per year - Children referred to as 'designers' and 'chefs' - Each lesson has the long date and a WALT written or labelled in their topic books/art & DT/ Foundation Subjects book.
+Headings: Design, Make, Evaluate with illustrations or photographic evidence of products - Class or individual research to develop design briefs and specifications - Utilise exciting resources and tools some of which are loaned from the Essex Library Service e.g. books and artefacts to enhance pupils understanding of products during different periods - Product photos displayed in the classroom during DT units - Discussions to analyse products, develop cultural capital and promote evaluations of work - Using the term 'key design and technology vocabulary' when introducing new terminology - Termly assessments identifying whether children have met, not met or exceeded the expected standard, this is then used to inform future planning